cilt-uct/sms/tool/README.txt

 SMS HELPER WINDOW
 =================
 http://localhost:8080/sms_ui/faces/helper
 This is currently a stand-alone rsf window and could be change into a helper window if required.
+It demonstrate how to implement SMS in a existing Sakai tool.
 The sms helper window is used to insert a sms task into the task table.
 The scheduler will then pick up the task and process it.
 the debug panel.

 SMS CONFIG WINDOW